hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

+1. Corgi add progress #97 on hyungmogu.com♥♥
+    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/ #2
+        - Corgi waiting until change a effect♥♥
+    - Corgi working on converting static template to dynamic template for `works page` #5

-1. Corgi add progress #170 on assignment 2, CSC 369♥♥
+2. Corgi add progress #170 on assignment 2, CSC 369♥♥
     - Corgi working on `msg_queue_poll` #33
         - Corgi working on understanding related function `poll` #2
         - Corgi working on understanding related function `select`